Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: The RSOS model of surface growth

-Now at every fixed location $x$, it is clear that the quantity $W_{\min}(t,x)$ only changes as a function of $t$ at the time of a clock ring.
-We then prove the local update rule holds for $\bu = (t,x) \in \cl{U}$ an update time.
+Now at every fixed location $x$, it is clear that the quantity $W_{\min}(t,x)$ is a surface growth process, as it only changes at the time of a clock ring.
+We must prove the local update rule holds for $\bu = (t,x) \in \cl{U}$ an update time.
 From this observation, the quantity $W_{\min}(t^-,x+n)$ is equal to $W_{\min}(\bu')$ for $\bu'$ the latest update strictly before time $t$ with location $x+n.$